MrBeee/roll/Readme.md

 #### 4	External dependencies

-Roll depends on the following Python libraries that need to be installed separately
+Roll depends on the following Python libraries that need to be installed separately (using pip install ...)

 | Library    | Minimum Version | Description (purpose)                                      |
 | :--------- | :-------------- | :--------------------------------------------------------- |